XRPLF/xrpl-dev-portal/content/concept-amendments.md

 DA1BD556B42D85EA9C84066D028D355B52416734D3283F85E216EA5DA6DB7E13 SusPay
 ```

 Use the `[amendments]` stanza to list amendments you want to vote for.
 (Even if you do not list them here, by default a server votes for all the amendments it knows how to apply.)
-Each line should contains one amendment's unique ID, optionally followed by the short name for the amendment.
+Each line should contain one amendment's unique ID, optionally followed by the short name for the amendment.
 For example:

 ```
 [amendments]